rathergood/Crypto-Currency-Price/README.md

 # Crypto-Currency-Price
 Function to get price of a cryptocurrency into a google drive sheet.
-Uses coinmarketcap api
+Uses the [coinmarketcap api](https://coinmarketcap.com/api/)

 To use in google sheets: